Mohammed78vr/chatbot-app-in-AWS/README.md

 ## GitHub Actions CI/CD Integration

 This project includes GitHub Actions integration for automated deployment and application management.
-The CI/CD pipeline automatically deploys updates when code is pushed to the `stage-3` branch.
+The CI/CD pipeline automatically deploys updates when code is pushed to the configured branch (currently set to `stage-3`).

 ### Pipeline Overview:
 The workflow (`deploy.yml`) performs the following steps: